 The MFA in Design and Technology at Parsons Paris emphasizes the interchange between progressive scholarship and real-world projects, encouraging imaginative work in theory and grounded practice.
-Distinguishing features of the Design and Technology program at Parsons Paris include greater opportunity for peer exchange, collaborative projects and extracurricular activities with peers and faculty in New York, a smaller cohort, and a dynamic central European location with access and influence extending to the Middle East, Africa, and Asia.
+Distinguishing features of the Design and Technology program at Parsons Paris include greater opportunity for peer exchange, collaborative projects and extracurricular activities with peers and faculty in New York, a smaller cohort, and a dynamic European location with access and influence extending to the Middle East, Africa, and Asia.

 The MA in History of Design and Curatorial Studies is a two-year graduate program.
 Students pursuing their graduate work in the History of Design and Curatorial Studies seek to understand objects as intersections of material culture, social history, and aesthetic theory.
-Taking advantage of the many collections and archives in Paris, this curatorial studies program emphasizes object-based teaching and hands-on experience in museum practice.
+Taking advantage of the many collections and archives in Paris, this curatorial studies program emphasizes object-based teaching and hands-on experience in curatorial practice.